jeisen0105/Cyclistic-Case-Study/README.md

 ## Background

 Cyclistic is a bike-share program based in Chicago, offering 5,824 bicycles and 692 docking stations throughout the city.
-Unlike many competitors, Cyclistic provides a variety of bicycle types—including reclining bikes, hand tricycles, and cargo bikes—designed to accommodate riders with different needs, making the service more inclusive and accessible.

 The company offers flexible pricing plans, including single-ride passes, full-day passes, and annual memberships.
 While this approach appeals to a broad range of users and contributes to Cyclistic's image, the company’s marketing director believes that long-term financial success and stability are dependent on increasing the number of annual members.

 ## Scenario

-For the purposes of this case study, my role is to serve as a Junior Data Analyst on Cyclistic’s marketing analytics team.
+As a Junior Data Analyst on Cyclistic’s marketing analytics team, I am tasked with providing the data-driven insights necessary to convert casual riders into long-term annual members.
 I will present findings and recommendations to key stakeholders, including Marketing Director Lily Moreno and the Cyclistic executive team.
 While Cyclistic is a fictional company, the dataset used for this analysis is based on actual historical data from Divvy, Chicago’s public bike-share system.

 ## Step 1: Ask